-- Select a Moment influence type About influence transverse direction for Negative а displacement direction (because we are interested in the maximum sagging moment). - Enter the influence attribute name as Bending span 1 and click OK. - Select the mid-span node at the inside edge of the first span. - Drag and drop the influence attribute Bending span 1 from the 💑 Treeview onto the selected node.
+Select a Moment influence type About transverse influence direction Negative for а displacement direction (because the maximum sagging moment is of interest).

+- Enter the influence attribute name as Bending span 1 and click OK. - Reciprocal Influence × Influence type Moment About transvers Influence direction Displacement direction Negative Name Bending span 1 ~ 📫 (new) Cancel Apply

+- Select the mid-span node at the inside edge of the first span. - Drag and drop the influence attribute Bending span 1 from the 💑 Treeview onto the selected node.